caroldbzz/react-study/README.md

-# React studies
+# React and react-admin studies
-React library for JavaScript studies
+React Library and react-admin Framework for JavaScript studies